-The Cathedral is special because over the 105 years it took to be built 3 different architects were involved and the result is a building which is a blend of Gothic and Renaissance forms.
+Sibenik Cathedral is a UNESCO World Heritage Site.
+During the 105 years it took to build 3 different architects were involved.
+The result is a building which is a blend of Gothic and Renaissance forms.

 The Cathedral is built entirely of stone.
 No mortar at all.
 It is basically like a giant lego construction held together by well cut blocks!